 Businesses have different needs.
 They need technology that can be efficient, progressive, and help them solve the pain points related to previous technologies.

 Blockchain provides that scope of improvement for businesses and it can already be seen in the current market.
-Sectors like finance, healthcare, real estate, energy, media, and others are moving towards blockchain adoption slowly and shortly.
+Sectors like finance, healthcare, real estate, energy, media, and others are moving toward blockchain adoption slowly and shortly.

-Let’s look at some of the business use-cases for blockchain technology.
+Let’s look at some of the business use cases for blockchain technology.

 We are currently in the middle of a pandemic.
 And, if you look at the data, our healthcare systems are not prepared for something big like this.
 In some countries, there has been a huge demand for beds and there is no way to learn where beds are available.
 This is because of the centralized healthcare system that we are using for the last three to four decades.

 A centralized approach means that there is no proper way of communication between the hospitals on sharing critical information on beds, medicine, or patient profile.
 Another problem that the current centralized systems are the lack of tracking the medicines.
-This leads to higher prices for medicines that are black marketed by the hospitals itself.
+This leads to higher prices for medicines that are black-marketed by the hospitals itself.
 In short, there is a lack of transparency in the whole system.

 Blockchain changes all of these.
-It provides a transparent, trust-less, and immutable system that can change how healthcare can tackle the problems.
+It provides a transparent, trustless, and immutable system that can change how healthcare can tackle problems.
 For instance, the medicines can be tracked by integrating it into the supply chain.
 Also, by using a connected blockchain network, every player can share critical information with each other.
 The patients can also trust the system more and understand how the system works.

 One notable player in healthcare that is changing the landscape by using blockchain technology is BurstIQ.
 It is a security platform that enables companies to securely transfer patient’s data from one place to another.
 They also follow strict HIPAA compliance rules.

-We have covered Blockchain For Healthcare where you can find all the interesting use-cases and applications.
+We have covered Blockchain For Healthcare where you can find all the interesting use cases and applications.

 Supply Chain Management